microsoft/MLOpsPython/docs/getting_started.md

 ![deploy model](./images/deploy-model.png)

-The pipeline consumes one artifact:
+The pipeline consumes two artifacts:

 1. the result of the **Build Pipeline** as it contains configuration files
 1. the **model** trained and registered by the ML training pipeline